saidattsamonkar/Sortino-Portfolio-Optimization/README.md

    - Every equity in the portfolio should weigh less than the specified limit
    - Portfolio rebalance/turnover should be less than the specified limit
    - Sector weights should be less than the specified limits
-3. Run simulation on the current month t, taking into account the transactional costs to rebalance the portfolio, and save the returns and update the new portfolio weights
+3. Run simulation on the current month t, taking into account the transactional costs to rebalance the portfolio, save the returns and update the new portfolio weights

 ## Results